Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 So with this in mind, we can start building this no-div playground for our CSS art.

-I'm going to share a slimmed-down version for this article, so you're not getting stuck on the layout issues.
+I will share a slimmed-down version for this article so you're not getting stuck on the layout issues.

 As for our `HTML` we can use the following.